 Press, Media, Venue Owners...

-Email Hillie@HillieBills.com for access to her press kit.
+Email Hillie@HillieBills.com for access to her one-sheet or press kit.

 Anyone who knows Hillie knows that her life has had too many chapters to fit into a handful of socially acceptable words.

 Growing up, she was steeped in classical piano training and ecclesiastic song.
 She sang in some of the world’s most renowned cathedrals well into her college years, at which point (and in a church), she haphazardly stumbled into blues music and wandered away from the harmonic refineries of centuries past and fell enamored of an American sound only recently laid to rest.

 At age 23 she attended her first rodeo and from her farmland home in Upstate New York, life took a distinctly philosophical turn to the West.
 At age 24 she accidentally began writing songs in an effort to express her sentiments on the humorous, joyous, and frequently disappointing adventure known to some as Life.
 She first moved to Texas at age 27, at which point the songs started writing her.